Constraints from geotemporal evolution of all-cause mortality on the hypothesis of disease spread during Covid

 Predictions from standard epidemiological models of consequences of segregating and isolating vulnerable people into care facilities

-Update 2023-10-30: This paper has now been published in the peer-reviewed journal PLoS One CORRELATION authors Joseph Hickey and Denis Rancourt have posted a new preprint to medRxiv entitled “Predictions from standard epidemiological models of consequences of segregating and isolating vulnerable people into care facilities”.
-As shown in the paper, standard epidemiological models predict that… Continue reading Predictions from standard epidemiological models of consequences of segregating and isolating vulnerable people into care facilities
+Update 2023-10-30: Now published in the peer-reviewed journal PLOS One CORRELATION authors Joseph Hickey and Denis Rancourt have posted a new preprint to medRxiv entitled “Predictions from standard epidemiological models of consequences of segregating and isolating vulnerable people into care facilities”.
+As shown in the paper, standard epidemiological models predict that isolating and segregating vulnerable… Continue reading Predictions from standard epidemiological models of consequences of segregating and isolating vulnerable people into care facilities